Time Stopped

 Time Stopped is the seventh studio album released by the Irish indie band The Coronas.
 It was released on 7 October 2022 via the band's own independent label So Far So Good.
-A deluxe edition of the album was released on2 June 2023 with two additional tracks "The Lakes And Sometimes Heroes" along with "I’ll Regain Composure" This is the first album without guitarist Dave McPhillips, who departed from the band at the end of 2019.
+A deluxe edition of the album was released on 2 June 2023 with two additional tracks "The Lakes And Sometimes Heroes" along with "I’ll Regain Composure" This album marks the band's first release without guitarist Dave McPhillips, who departed from the band at the end of 2019.

 Background

 The album was announced in October 2021 with the release of the lead single "Write Our Own Soundtrack" on streaming platforms and an accompanying music video on social media.

 Lead singer Danny O'Reilly stated in an interview: "After the two years of the pandemic, it felt so good to be back in the studio, locked away from the world, and just being a band again.
 Relationships and our place in the world are given a new perspective.
 Even though it came together in an uncertain time, Time Stopped is a positive album about togetherness and support.”